David Caldwell (American football executive): Jacksonville Jaguars

 On January 8, 2013, Caldwell was named the general manager of the Jacksonville Jaguars.
 His first order of business with the team was to fire the head coach Mike Mularkey who had just completed his first season.
 On January 17, 2013, the team hired former Seattle Seahawks defensive coordinator Gus Bradley as his replacement, who was eventually fired late in the 2016 season.
 On February 23, 2018, the Jaguars extended his contract through 2021.

 On November 29, 2020, Caldwell was fired by the Jaguars following a 27–25 loss to the Cleveland Browns and a 1–10 start to the season.
 He finished his tenure in Jacksonville with a record and a playoff record for a career record.

 Philadelphia Eagles

 In 2021, Caldwell was hired by the Philadelphia Eagles as a personnel executive.
 On June 3, 2022, it was announced that Caldwell had assumed the roles of senior personnel director and advisor to the general manager.
 He won a second Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

+Florida

+On December 1, 2025, Caldwell was appointed general manager for the University of Florida's football program.